-Jessica Lutz is a photographer and filmmaker based in Far West Texas.
-Her work is an evolving visual ethnography of the Big Bend region and the borderlands along the Rio Grande.
-Assignments can be seen in Texas Monthly, New York Times, Mother Jones, Al Jazeera, Texas Tribune, Texas Architect and in a variety of film projects.
+Jessica Lutz is a photographer and filmmaker based in Marfa, Texas.
+Her work is an evolving ethnography of the Big Bend region and the borderlands along the Rio Grande.
+In addition to shooting, she enjoys film production, from casting, scouting locations, producing to content creation.
+On her free time, you can find her restoring an adobe along the border.
+Assignments can be seen in Texas Monthly, New York Times, CNN, Mother Jones and in a variety of other print and film projects.

 Reach out at 917.510.4988 or email@example.com

 Big Bend Sentinel

 Marfa-based photographer Jessica Lutz fell into desert life in the Big Bend region almost by accident.

 After 13 years living and working in New York City, Lutz had her bags packed and an airline flight booked from El Paso to Los Angeles, where she had planned to begin another chapter of her life.
 Along the way, however, she landed in Terlingua to attend a small music festival and couldn’t bear to leave the wide-open skies, the deep canyons cut into the mountains, the fresh air, and the vast and sparse landscape behind.

 “I still found myself there after a few cancelled airplane tickets,” she laughed.
 “Those first few months went by fast.”

 She did eventually make her way to California, where she found herself yearning for the starlit skies in a land where concrete and glass didn’t make up a majority of the landscape.
 She made her way back to West Texas, choosing Marfa as the place to lay her head.